 The only drawback of this electric combi boiler is that the models with lower outputs are not capable of producing a high enough flow rate of hot water to efficiently fill a hot bath, and are only recommended for use with showers.

 A boiler type that’s becoming less and less common, regular boilers require a separate hot water cylinder to provide hot running water, and a feed tank in the loft to provide a water supply.
-These boilers require a lot more pipework than combi or system boilers, but if you already have the existing pipework, an electric regular boiler could be fitted with little hassle.
+This boiler type requires a lot more pipework compared to other types of boilers, such as an electric hot water boiler.
+However, if you already have the existing pipework, an electric regular boiler could be fitted with little hassle.

 We’ve provided some information on what we consider to be the best electric regular boiler below.

 A lightweight and compact regular boiler that’s made in the UK, the Amptec regular boiler is available in 5 output sizes and can be used with pressurised or open-vented systems.
 We’ve listed some of its key features below.